smapiot/pidoc/README.md

 # [`piral-docs-tools`](https://docs.piral.io) &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/smapiot/piral-docs-tools/blob/main/LICENSE)

-The tools for making the documentation page of the Piral project.
+The tools for making the documentation page of the Piral project (and more).
 You can find it at [docs.piral.io](https://docs.piral.io).

 ## Installation